SudoWaster/Nucifera-Chat/README.md

 Default Nucifera server config is located in `NuciferaWeb/resources/nucifera.xml` file.

 See [`doc/NuciferaConfig.md`](https://github.com/SudoWaster/Nucifera-Chat/blob/master/doc/NuciferaConfig.md) for more info.

+### Deploying the app
+On Glassfish: make sure to disable `Implicit CDI`.

+For more info, see [`doc/DeployingNucifera.md`](https://github.com/SudoWaster/Nucifera-Chat/blob/master/doc/DeployingNucifera.md).

 # License
 It is licensed under GNU General Public License v.3 as of 29 June 2007.
 See the `LICENSE` file for more.